Estimated reading time: 12 Minutes

 - The UK Government has deferred VAT payments for three months, so that businesses with a VAT bill due between 20 March and 30 June have the option to pay this at a later date, or alternatively pay as normal if they wish to do so;

 - Self-employed people who are due to make a self-assessment income tax payment by 31 July 2020 can defer this until 31 January 2021 if they wish to do so because their business has been impacted by coronavirus;

-Article by Gareth Thomas, Senedd Research, National Assembly for Wales
+Article by Gareth Thomas, Senedd Research, Welsh Parliament

 We’ve published a range of material on the coronavirus pandemic, including a post setting out the help and guidance available for people in Wales and a timeline of Welsh and UK governments’ response.

 You can see all our coronavirus-related publications by clicking here.
 All are updated regularly.